Donna Wallace

 She and Kenneth Wallace were married July 19, 1984.

-Donna was a cook for Chartwells at Southeast Missouri State Univversity for 27 years.
+Donna was a cook for Chartwells at Southeast Missouri State University for 27 years.

 She was the best mom to Robbie and best MiMi to her Claire Bear.